maxproske/games-with-go/README.md

 ![Current progress screenshot](https://i.imgur.com/4rzAxno.png)

+## Why Go?

+- Garbage collection is very low latency, compared to Java or C#, which focus on throughput.
+Helps reduces problems with pauses during gc.
+- Compiles to native executables.
+Simplifies sharing games.
+Improved performance because it does not rely on Just-in-time compilation

 ## Prerequisites

 What things you need to install the software and how to install them.

-- Install golang and Visual Studio Code.
+- Install Go and Visual Studio Code.
-- Install the go extension.
+- Install the Go extension in VSCode.
 It will generate everything else.

 ## Getting Started With SDL2